 What makes the difference between a fresh graduate and a veteran lawyer often comes down to details – writing an email so a client clearly understands their legal options, or contributing effectively to a business meeting to win new work or consolidate an existing relationship.
-In August, The College of Law is hosting a one-day event, the New Lawyers Summit, featuring advice from senior lawyers, recruiters, digital networkers and barristers to help law graduates acquire the skills they need to excel professionally.
-Insights spoke to recruiter Jason Elias, who will be part of the New Lawyers Summit, on his advice for new lawyers hoping to impress in their first graduate role.
+On 18 August 2017, The College of Law hosted a one-day event, the New Lawyers Summit, featuring advice from senior lawyers, recruiters, digital networkers and barristers to help law graduates acquire the skills they need to excel professionally.
+Insights spoke to recruiter Jason Elias, who was part of the New Lawyers Summit, on his advice for new lawyers hoping to impress in their first graduate role.

 “As recruiters, we hear, see and are sometimes purely surprised by some of the easily avoided but common mistakes we see in the recruitment process,” said Elias.